nealbarshes/nealbarshes.github.io/system-of-care/index.md

 </figure>

 The decreased leg amputation rate at MEDVAMC does not seem to be mirroring national or regional trends.
 During this same period ten-year period, the national VHA annualized amputation rate decreased minimally, from 58 to 54 per 100k (Supplemental Figure C).
-The leg amputation incidence at non-VHA hospitals in Texas have slightly increased10.
+The leg amputation incidence at non-VHA hospitals in Texas have slightly increased.<sup class="system-care-citation"><a href="https://doi.org/10.2337/dc19-0078" target="_blank" rel="noopener noreferrer" aria-label="Reference 11">[11]</a></sup>

 Value was also reflected in other metrics.
-We improved safety through a bundled strategy that reduced the risk-adjusted rate of surgical wound infections by 95%11.
-We prioritized limb salvage in our selection of patients for angiography (Figure 3).
-We have nearly eliminated our use of stent-grafts and cryopreserved allogenic saphenous vein grafts, expensive surgialsurgical and endovascular implants, respectively that we identified as being more expensive and less effective than other options12–14.
-Finally, our team achieved a >90% Veterans Signals survey patient trust rating in fiscal years 2021 and 2022.
+We improved safety through a bundled strategy that reduced the risk-adjusted rate of surgical wound infections by 95%.<sup class="system-care-citation"><a href="https://doi.org/10.1089/sur.2017.193" target="_blank" rel="noopener noreferrer" aria-label="Reference 12">[12]</a></sup> We prioritized limb salvage in our selection of patients for angiography (Figure 3).
+We have nearly eliminated our use of stent-grafts and cryopreserved allogenic saphenous vein grafts, expensive surgialsurgical and endovascular implants, respectively that we identified as being more expensive and less effective than other options.<sup class="system-care-citation"><a href="https://doi.org/10.1016/j.jvs.2012.11.115" target="_blank" rel="noopener noreferrer" aria-label="Reference 13">[13]</a></sup><sup class="system-care-citation"><a href="https://doi.org/10.1016/j.jvs.2017.03.344" target="_blank" rel="noopener noreferrer" aria-label="Reference 14">[14]</a></sup><sup class="system-care-citation"><a href="https://doi.org/10.1016/j.avsg.2020.08.124" target="_blank" rel="noopener noreferrer" aria-label="Reference 15">[15]</a></sup> Finally, our team achieved a >90% Veterans Signals survey patient trust rating in fiscal years 2021 and 2022.

 <h2 id="challenges" data-system-care-section data-section-label="Challenges">Challenges</h2>